 The IBM TRIRIGA Workflow Analysis Utility analyzes workflow performance and process execution.
 The utility reads IBM TRIRIGA performance logs and displays performance analytics for workflows, including workflow execution time, and process flow (the order in which workflows ran and what triggered them to run).

-Download and unzip the WorkflowAnalysisUtility.zip file (from IBM developerWorks).
+Download and unzip the WorkflowAnalysisUtility.zip file.
 Included in the ZIP file is a WFAnalysisUtility.pdf file that contains instructions on how to use the utility.
 The utility does not require installation, but some configuration might be necessary to get it to run in your environment.

 The utility has been updated to use Java 8.